jjchoi08/jjchoi08.github.io/_posts/2017-2-25-Fourth_Post.md

 ### D3 Visualization for The Simpsons Episodes

 Check out D3 chart for all episodes of Simpsons by their IMDB Rating, US Viewership, and Seasons: <a href='https://jjchoi08.github.io/DSProj/simpsons_d3.html'>The Simpsons by Data</a>
+* Please use Google Chrome to view this chart as dimple.js library somewhat gets buggy with other browsers in my case!

 ### Next Part